Better Than Your Frozen Black Bean Burgers

 Once walnuts are cooled, add to blender or food processor with chili powder, cumin, smoked paprika, turmeric, salt and pepper and blend to a fine meal.
 Set aside.

-Add drained, dried black beans to a large mixing bowl and mash well with a fork or potato masher, leaving only a few whole beans.
+Add drained black beans to a large mixing bowl and mash well with a fork or potato masher, leaving only a few whole beans.